nanunderflow/words/README.md

 # words
-List of writings that I enjoyed.
+a running list of writings that I enjoyed.

 ## books